-- As mentioned earlier, in 2023, estates in excess of \$12.92million (\$25.84 million for a married couple) are subject to federal estate tax of rates as high as 40% (under current law). - Lifetime transfers can reduce the estate tax exposure. - For federal transfer tax purposes, the value of a closely-held business interest is speculative and must be appraised by a professional appraisal company. - In arriving at the value of a minority interest in a closely-held business, the appraiser may discount the value to reflect lack of marketability, illiquidity and lack of control. - These discounts may enhance estate planning transfers.
+- As mentioned earlier, in 2021, estates in excess of \$11.7 million (\$23.4 million for a married couple) are subject to federal estate tax of rates as high as 40% (under current law). - Lifetime transfers can reduce the estate tax exposure. - For transfer tax purposes, the value of a closely-held business interest is speculative and must be appraised by a professional appraisal company. - In arriving at the value of a minority interest in a closely-held business, the appraiser likely will discount the value to reflect lack of marketability, illiquidity and lack of control. - These discounts may enhance estate planning transfers.